baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Darwin.md

 ### Install Python and runtime dependency package in **native** process mode

 OpenEdge provides Python Runtime, which supports running code written in Python2.7 and Python3.6.
 If you plan to use the **native** process mode to start, it is recommended to install **Python3.6** or higher version locally and run the package it depends on.
 If you already have other version of Python3 lower than 3.6, it is recommended that you uninstall it first and install Python3.6.
-Or you can keep the inconsistent version but need to ensure compatibility.\\- Step 1：Check the version of Python3.
-If the version is Python3.6 or higher, jump Step 3.
-Instead, jump Step 2.
+Or you can keep the inconsistent version but need to ensure compatibility.

 - Step 1：Check the version of Python3.
 If the version is Python3.6 or higher, jump Step 3.
 Instead, jump Step 2.